 Dates: circa 1883-2018

-Overview This collection documents the activities, administrative, planning, proceedings, and correspondence of the National Jewish Community Relations Advisory Council from its founding in 1944 to 1994.
+Abstract This collection documents the activities, administration, planning, proceedings, and correspondence of the National Jewish Community Relations Advisory Council, 1944-1994.
 The collection includes correspondence, programs, minutes, proposals, reports, clippings, press releases, and publications.

 Dates: undated, 1940-1994